Halloween Bonus! Origins [Deviant: The Renegades]

 Character Concepts: super soldier, street hustler, executive, gambler

-10 responses to “Halloween Bonus!
+10 thoughts on “Halloween Bonus!
 Origins [Deviant: The Renegades]”

 Anyway, very much looking forward to this game!